deamonknoppix/Python_Projects/README.md

-# Python_Projects
-Python to build a datawarehouse
+#Python to build a datawarehouse / Final Consolidated Excel

 We have 3 datasets from different colleges/universities